sswietoniowski/learning-go/projects/02_reading_list/README.md

 docker compose up
 ```

-This command will start the web service, web application and the database.
+This command will start the web service, web application, and the database.

 The database is running on `localhost:5433`.